Price Guide · Updated Apr 30, 2026

 The 5711/1A's price trajectory is among the most dramatic in modern horology.
 Retailing at $35,070 through 2020, secondary prices already exceeded $60,000 before the discontinuation announcement in January 2021.
 During the 2022 speculative peak, examples traded above $180,000 — a 5x multiple over retail.
 The subsequent correction was severe but has stabilized at levels that still reflect an extraordinary premium over what was once the retail price.

-Data sources: Chrono24 marketplace listings, Phillips and Sotheby's auction results.
+Data sources: leading global marketplaces marketplace listings, Phillips and Sotheby's auction results.
 Updated daily.
 See methodology

 03